 - Search your neighborhood or area where your pet was lost and let people know she’s missing.
 You may want to offer a reward.
 Call your pet’s name and check any places she could have become trapped, such as in garages or under vehicles.
 A lost pet often will hide during the day, so be sure to go out again at night with a flashlight and call for him or her.
 Sometimes a can of food can lure a hungry and scared pet.

 - Put a piece of your clothing outside that has your scent on it.
 Your scent could help lead him or her home.

 - Call all animal control agencies in your town and surrounding areas.
 Animal control officers work through the police department and pick up stray animals.
-Call them or check their shelters at least every two days.
-Only you can positively identify your pet.

 - Make “lost pet” signs using your pet’s description (include a picture if possible).
 List the sex, color, tags, collars or distinguishing characteristics, the area lost, and your information for someone to contact you.
 Post the signs in your neighborhood and in post offices, libraries, pet supply stores, veterinary offices, grocery stores, schools, and nearby neighbors.

 - Inform your veterinarian and groomer that your pet is lost in case they receive a call.

 - Place ads in local newspapers and offer a reward in case someone found your pet.

 - Watch the found ads.
 Respond to any that might be close to your pet’s description.
 A week of wandering the streets can make white pets look drab gray, and the ad’s description might not exactly fit.

 - If you have recently moved, leave notices with neighbors in both your old and new neighborhoods, and check with agencies in that area.